netdata/netdata/collectors/systemd-journal.plugin/README.md

 ```

-2. [With SSL] Copy to the client/hosts the self-signed certificates you created before (you created one per host)
+2. **With SSL**: Copy to the client/hosts the self-signed certificates you created before (you created one per host)

-    After this step in a folder (eg `home/user/incoming`), each host must have the following
+    After this step, each host must have the following inside a directory (e.g. `home/user/incoming`),
     ```
     clientX.example.com.key
     clientX.example.com.pem